G-Njunge/cultural_learning_web_app/README.md

 ## Acknowledgments

-- API Ninjas for object detection capability
+- **API Ninjas** (https://api-ninjas.com) – for providing the free object detection API that powers automatic image labeling in the quiz.
+- **Google Pictures** – for culturally relevant images sourced to support the African roots theme.
-- Pexels for stock images
+- **Pexels** (https://www.pexels.com) – for high-quality, free stock photos used throughout the app.
-- The open source community for inspiration and tools
+- The open source community for inspiration and tools that made this project possible.